JeremyAnsel/xwa_ddraw_d3d11/readme.txt

 ddraw.cfg is a config file.
 Open it with a text editor for more details.

+Note for X-Wing vs. TIE Fighter:
+In graphics configuration set "MIP Mapping" to "Blurry" for much better texture at higher resolutions.
+"Blurry" and "Noisy" are actually swapped compared to what the option really does, thus setting to blurry makes textures sharper...

 Note for XWING95 and TIE95:
 You need to enable software cursor.
 This can either be enabled in the launcher, by adding